K'taka DGP Ramachandra Rao "dismayed" over gold smuggling case, says "Post marriage she never visited home" | Entertainment

 - India

-Kannada actress Ranya Rao's stepfather, Ramachandra Rao, the Director General of Police (DGP) of Karnataka State Police Housing Corporation, said on Thursday that he was completely "unawareK'taka DGP Ramachandra Rao "dismayed" over gold smuggling case, says "Post marriage she never visited home" of the business affairs of his stepdaughter Ranya Rao and her husband.
+Kannada actress Ranya Rao's stepfather, Ramachandra Rao, the Director General of Police (DGP) of Karnataka State Police Housing Corporation, said on Thursday that he was completely "unaware" of the business affairs of his stepdaughter Ranya Rao and her husband.
 Rao said that it was a "huge disappointment" for him to find that 14 kg of smuggled gold was recovered from his stepdaughter at the Kempegowda International Airport (KIA).

 In a statement to ANI, DGP Rao said that she had never once visited his house after her marriage to Jatin Hukkeri, four months ago.
 He said, "Ranya was married to Jatin Hukkeri four months ago.
 Post marriage, she never visited our house.
 We are completely unaware of her and her husband Jatin's business affairs."